astronomer/astro-docs/enterprise/next/04_deploy/01_manage-workspaces.md

 ## Deployments

 The most important function of Workspaces is creating and managing access to Airflow Deployments: instances of Airflow that you've spun up either via the Astronomer UI or [CLI](/docs/enterprise/stable/develop/cli-quickstart/).
-To create a new Deployment, simply click the **New Deployment** button in the **Deployments** tab and configure its settings.
+To create a new Deployment, click the **New Deployment** button in the **Deployments** tab and configure its settings.
 For more information on configuring Deployment settings, read [Configure a Deployment](https://www.astronomer.io/docs/enterprise/v0.23/deploy/configure-deployment).

 The **Deployments** tab also contains information on all of your existing Deployments, including names, Executor types, and Deployment status.
 A blue dot next to a Deployment's name indicates that the Deployment is still spinning up, while a green dot indicates that the Deployment is fully operational: